gnss-sdr/geniuss-place/_docs/04-control-plane.md

 as adding the block class and modifying the factory to be able to instantiate it.
 This loose coupling between the blocks' implementations and the syntax of the configuration enables extending the application capacities in a high degree.
-It also allows to produce fully customized receivers, for instance a testbed for acquisition algorithms, and to place observers at any point of the receiver chain.
+It also allows producing fully customized receivers, for instance a testbed for acquisition algorithms, and to place observers at any point of the receiver chain.